davea42/libdwarf-code/CODINGSTYLE.md

 And do it without a check for NULL.
 Stephen Macguire, in Writing Solid Code (Microsoft Press, 1993) explains how and why one should do this on page 126.
 We assume it's well known.
+The same book's
+"Candy Machine Interfaces" chapter lead to the design of the return values used in the library.

 ### Macro Tests Commented